lodenrogue/genetic-algorithm-js/README.md

 toolbox.mutate = mutate;
 ```

 Set the goal fitness.
-If a larger fitness is desired than use Toolbox.fitnessMax; otherwise use Toolbox.fitnessMin.
+If a larger fitness is desired then use Toolbox.fitnessMax; otherwise use Toolbox.fitnessMin.

 ```javascript
 toolbox.goalFitness = Toolbox.fitnessMax;